 Pretrial Intervention Programs

-A pretrial intervention program isn’t a defense but can be a good option to avoid a conviction.
+A pretrial intervention program isn’t a defense but it can be a good option to avoid a conviction.
 You may be eligible for a pretrial intervention program with a misdemeanor or third-degree felony charge.

 Once you complete certain requirements during probation, the court dismisses the charge.
 You usually need no or a limited criminal history to be eligible.